 Investment in pooled funds are non-derivative financial assets that are not classified in any other categories.
 These are purchased and held indefinitely, and may be sold or withdrawn in response to liquidity requirements or changes in market conditions.
 Subsequent to initial recognition, investment in pooled funds are carried at fair value in the consolidated statement of financial position.
 Changes in the fair value of such assets are reported as net unrealized gain or loss on investment in pooled funds in the consolidated statement of comprehensive income under "Net unrealized gain (loss) on pooled investment funds" until the investment is derecognized or the investment is determined to be impaired.
-Interest earned on holding investment in pooled funds is recognized in the consolidated statement of income using the effective interest method.
-Investment in pooled funds are investment of extra cash to maximize earnings.
+Interest earned on holding investment in pooled funds is recognized in the consolidated statement of extra cash to maximize earnings.
 Assets under this category are classified as current if expected to be disposed of within 12 months after the reporting period.